bruceravel/demeter/documentation/Athena/hephaestus.rst

         agriculture are the support of civilization.
                                      Mythology, Edith Hamilton

-HEPHAESTUS is a program for making calculations useful to the XAS experimentalist using a periodic table, tables of X-ray absorption coefficients, and other elemental data.
+:demeter:`hephaestus` is a program for making calculations useful to the XAS experimentalist using a periodic table, tables of X-ray absorption coefficients, and other elemental data.

-On the left of the HEPHAESTUS window is a stack of icons which are used to select the different tools.
+On the left of the :demeter:`hephaestus` window is a stack of icons which are used to select the different tools.
 Clicking on one of the icons enables that tool.

-At the bottom of the HEPHAESTUS window is a status bar which HEPHAESTUS uses to convey information during the course of operation.
+At the bottom of the :demeter:`hephaestus` window is a status bar which :demeter:`hephaestus` uses to convey information during the course of operation.
 Along with information about the most recently completed calculation, the status bar shows topical information.
 As the mouse passes over an element in